 Kanati Fork Trail

 The Kanati Fork Trail climbs for three miles to intersect with the Thomas Divide Trail on Thomas Ridge.
-You don't need to walk the whole way to see good wildflowers.
+You don't need to hike the whole way to see good wildflowers.
 The first mile or two have the best displays, especially in early spring.

 The Kanati Fork Trail begins about 1⁄8 mile north of the Kephart Prong footbridge on the Newfound Gap Road (US-441), eight miles north of Oconaluftee Visitor Center.